Contraband-Software/.github/profile/README.md

 # We are Contraband Software

-A team of three games programmers working in Unity and beyond.
+A team of games programmers working in Unity and beyond.

 ## Our Games